plepe/modulekit-explorer/README.md

 * options:
   * weight: several file types might match a specific file.
 In that case, information from types with smaller weight will be processed first.
   * mime_types: list of mime types
+  * not_mime_types: all mime types but not those in list
   * match: a function which decides whether the current file matches this file type. return true if yes.
   * view: a function which will return the file in HTML encoded, viewable (for images this is: `<img src='raw.php?path=path' />`.
   * info: a function which will return a list of formatted information about the path.
 See Function `info()` for details.